setms/book/docs/design/analysis.md

 - The domain model is more stable than technical parts, like what storage solution to use.
   Apply hexagonal architecture to isolate changes in those parts from the domain model.

-Once done with non-functional requirements, you should have identified all subsystems.
+Once done with non-functional requirements, you should have identified all components.
-Perform make or buy decisions on all subsystems.
+Perform make or buy decisions on all components.
-For each custom subsystem, implement all functional requirements in the requirements group implemented by the subsystem.
+For each custom component, implement all functional requirements in the requirements group implemented by the component.
 Again, do one requirement at a time.
-Non-functional requirements apply to all subsystems.
+Non-functional requirements apply to all components.

 ### Design

-Design happens for each custom subsystem:
+Design happens for each custom component:

-1. Collect all requirements in the requirements group that the custom subsystem must implement.
+1. Collect all requirements in the requirements group that the custom component must implement.
 2. Implement requirements one at a time.
 3. For a given requirement, translate its acceptance tests into a list of detailed tests.
 4. Write code based on those tests using TDD.